Applications for the Rural Regenerator Fellowship are now closed as of June 7, 2022. Applicants will receive notifications August 4 - 8, 2022.

 - Applicants must be at least 21 years of age.

-- Applicants must live, work or have a strong connection to a rural community in Minnesota, North and South Dakota, Wisconsin, Michigan, Iowa, Illinois and the Native Nations that share those geographies.
+- Applicants must live in Minnesota, North Dakota, South Dakota, Wisconsin, Michigan, Iowa, Illinois, Kansas, or Nebraska and/or the Native Nations that share those geographies.

 - While we know that “rural” has a broad definition and that people have multi-centered relationships with place, we will only consider applicants that currently live or work or demonstrate a strong connection to communities of 50,000 people or fewer.